pay360/mobilesdk-android/README.md

 ```

 PaymentSuccess - has accessors for transaction id, merchant reference, amount, currency and last four digits of the card number.
 PaymentError – use getKind() to return the type of error.
-PayPoint errors contain a reasonCode and reasonMessage which can be used to feedback to the user
+PayPoint errors contain a reasonCode and reasonMessage which can be used to feedback to the user.

+If a payment requires 3D Secure, an activity is automatically presented full screen.
+This activity will consists of a form that the user is expected to complete.
+Once the user completes this process the activity will dismiss and the payment will proceed.

 NOTE - the SDK will always callback within a set timeout period (defaulted to 60s).
 If you wish to change the timeout period call PaymentManager.setSessionTimeout().
 Care should be taken when setting this value as short timeouts might not allow enough time for the payment to be authorised.